 Standard number Description Response Omissions 205-2 Communication and training on anti- corruption policies and procedures To emphasize the importance of ethics and compliance, we require all employees to complete a training curriculum each year, customized according to their position and responsibilities.
-The courses address topics such as insider trading; Sarbanes-Oxley regulations; anti- corruption, including local laws and the Foreign Corrupt Practices Act; Federal Energy Regulatory Commission Standards of Conduct; California Public Utilities Commission affiliate-compliance rules; safety; harassment- free workplace' and workplace violence.
+The courses address topics such as insider trading; Sarbanes-Oxley regulations; anticorruption, including local laws and the Foreign Corrupt Practices Act; Federal Energy Regulatory Commission Standards of Conduct; California Public Utilities Commission affiliate-compliance rules; safety; harassment-free workplace' and workplace violence.
 Governance Risk management Code of Business Conduct 205-3 Confirmed incidents of corruption and actions taken No incidents of corruption identified.
-Anti-comp p etitive behavior: This topic did not meet c is importance to some stakeholders bur threshold for materiality, but we are providing some information be- 103-2 Management approach Federal and state antitrust laws were enacted to promote competition, preserve our private enterprise system and protect the public, including companies like Sempra Energy and its subsidiaries, from predatory conduct and unfair competition.
+Anti-comp cause of it petitive behavior: This topic did not meet o s importance to some stakeholders our threshold for materiality, but we are providing some information be- 103-2 Management approach Federal and state antitrust laws were enacted to promote competition, preserve our private enterprise system and protect the public, including companies like Sempra Energy and its subsidiaries, from predatory conduct and unfair competition.
 It is the long established policy of Sempra Energy and its subsidiaries (the "Companies") to comply with all laws applicable to their conduct and, specifically, with the antitrust laws.
 Compliance with the antitrust laws can only further the Companies' goals since those laws are intended to protect and preserve a competitive economy in which private enterprise can flourish.
 Code of Business Conduct 206-1 Total number of legal actions for anti- competitive behavior, anti-trust, and monopoly practices and their outcomes There were no legal actions taken for anti-competitive behavior in 2016.
-Environmental This topic did not meet our threshold for i materiality Energy natemanty 103-2 Management approach At Sempra Energy, our business strategy is directly linked to our forecast that demand for lower-carbon sources of energy will continue to rise.
+Category: Environmental Materials: This topic did not meet our threshold for materiality Energy 103-2 Management approach At Sempra Energy, our business strategy is directly linked to our forecast that demand for lower-carbon sources of energy will continue to rise.
 Our commitment to respecting the environment is aligned with our commitment to delivering shareholder value.
 We promote energy efficiency; develop and operate lower-carbon energy infrastructure; and embrace innovation because these activities position us to succeed in a low-carbon world and help the environment.
-Strategy and assets 302-1 Energy consumption within the Climate change See our response to the CDP climate change survey at 302-2 organization Energy consumption outside of the www.cdp.net As an energy utility we work to safely and reliably deliver 50 2 2 organization electricity and natural gas. - Kilowatt-hour sales (millions of hours): 36,810 302-3 Energy intensity - Total natural gas throughput (billion cubic feet): 1,004 Emissions 302-3 Reductions in energy consumption Goals and results Only data for electricity reduction at SDG&E and SoCalGas employee- occupied facilities is included.
+202-1 Energy consumption within the Strategy and assets Climate change 302-1 Energy consumption within the organization See our response to the CDP climate change survey at www.cdp.net 302-2 Energy consumption outside of the organization As an energy utility we work to safely and reliably deliver electricity and natural gas. - Kilowatt-hour sales (millions of hours): 36,810 - Total natural gas throughput (billion cubic feet): 1,004 302-3 Energy intensity Emissions 302-4 Reductions in energy consumption Goals and results Only data for electricity reduction at SDG&E and SoCalGas employee- occupied facilities is included.